SAP/sap-btp-service-operator-migration/README.md

-# Migration to SAP BTP Service Operator
+# Migrating from svcat to SAP BTP Service Operator-Based Platform

-SAP BTP service operator provides the ability to provision and consume SAP Cloud Platform from Kubernetes cluster in a Kubernetes-native way, based on the K8s Operator pattern.
+SAP BTP service operator enables you to provision and consume SAP Business Technology Platform from Kubernetes cluster in a Kubernetes-native way, based on the K8s Operator pattern.

 This document describes the process to migrate a registered Kubernetes platform, based on the Service Catalog (svcat) and Service Manager agent, together with its content, to a SAP BTP service operator-based platform.